Kong/public-shared-renovate/CONTRIBUTING.md

 #### Guidelines

-- **Location**: put every incident preset under `security-incidents/`
+- **Location**: put every incident preset under `security/incidents/`
 - **Nesting by ecosystem**: group under a top‑level directory such as `github-actions/`, `npm/`, `go/`, `docker/`, or `misc/` (create others as needed)
 - **File naming**: use short, descriptive, kebab-case names that reflect the subject and intent, e.g., `tj-actions-changed-files.json`, `npm-leftpad-block.json`
 - **One preset per file**: keep each file narrowly scoped to a single incident or mitigation
 - **Format**: `.json` only with strict JSON syntax (no JSON5, no comments, no trailing commas)
-- **Preset ID shape**: `Kong/public-shared-renovate//<path-without-.json>` (i.e. `Kong/public-shared-renovate//security-incidents/github-actions/tj-actions-changed-files`)
+- **Preset ID shape**: `Kong/public-shared-renovate//<path-without-.json>` (i.e. `Kong/public-shared-renovate//security/incidents/github-actions/tj-actions-changed-files`)
 - **Documentation**: include concise `description` and, when applicable, reviewer guidance in `prBodyNotes` so the rationale and next steps are clear
-- **Wiring**: after creating a file, manually add its preset ID to `base/security.json` in the `extends` array (see "Process" above).
-The CI check will validate this wiring in PRs
+- **Wiring**: no manual wiring required.
+After you add a file under `security/incidents/`, CI will update the aggregator `security/_incidents.json` in your PR and validate coverage in CI

 ### Common patterns

 #### Gate risky dependencies with a higher `minimumReleaseAge` and review guardrails

 Use this pattern to slow down adoption of a dependency while an incident is investigated or confidence builds.
-It adds a clear caution label, enforces a `minimumReleaseAge` before PRs are created, and surfaces reviewer guidance via `prBodyNotes` (see [`security-incidents/github-actions/tj-actions-changed-files.json`](security-incidents/github-actions/tj-actions-changed-files.json)).
+It adds a clear caution label, enforces a `minimumReleaseAge` before PRs are created, and surfaces reviewer guidance via `prBodyNotes` (see [`security/incidents/github-actions/tj-actions-changed-files.json`](security/incidents/github-actions/tj-actions-changed-files.json)).

 ```json
 {